 The Sacramento Black Chamber of Commerce (SBCC) has a significant legacy of supporting small businesses and also offers assistance in economic recovery and workforce development, particularly now in response to the COVID crisis.
 The SBCC continues to offer a series of business tools and training that serve as immediate support as well as for long-term solutions.
 Some of these immediate efforts consist of outreach, labs and workshops, facilitation, business advocacy, technical assistance in professional services, working with public funding, reporting, data collection, record keeping, general operations, and business certifications.
 We help to professionalize underrepresented industries of business with significant clientele that serve African American residents in the City of Sacramento and beyond.

 - Technical assistance and training

-- Classes and training in initiatives stabilizing and protecting against the hardship of the next wave of the pandemic
+- Classes and training in initiatives that stabilize and protect against hardship

 - Community engagement and forecasting

 - Business planning needs during recessions and/or other economic hardships

 Sacramento Black Chamber of Commerce Foundation is a 501(c)(3) nonprofit

 organization which makes all donations tax-deductible.
 EIN: 95-4818928